BALaka-18/Credit-Card-Fraud-Detection/README.md

 Used Naive Bayes Classifier to train the model applicable on 4 case studies as illustrated in the notebook.

 # Present Work :
+Implementing Logistic Regression
-Implementing Logistic Regression and over-smapling using SMOTE to increase accuracy.
+Implementing over-smapling using SMOTE to increase accuracy.